butlermatt/dart_koans/README.md

 Notice
 ------

-This is currently still very unstable and a work in progress.
+If you load the project in the Dart Editor, you can expect to see several warnings and hints about the project in various files.
+This is to be expected, as each test is designed to fail in order to highligh specifics about the Dart language.

+Also Note: This is currently still very unstable and a work in progress.
 There are numerous areas which are subject to change as development progresses.